MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-lobby-sensitive-meetings.md

 [!INCLUDE[Teams Premium ECM](includes/teams-premium-ecm.md)]

-The meeting lobby is a tool that you can use to help ensure that inappropriate people are not admitted to meetings.
+The meeting lobby is a tool that you can use to help ensure that inappropriate people aren't admitted to meetings.
 By holding different types of participants in the lobby, meeting organizers can vet them and make sure it's appropriate for them to attend the meeting.

 By default, people in your organization and [guests](guest-access.md) are admitted to meetings directly and participants from [trusted organizations](/microsoftteams/trusted-organizations-external-meetings-chat?tabs=organization-settings#specify-trusted-microsoft-365-organizations) and [anonymous participants](anonymous-users-in-meetings.md) must wait in the lobby to be admitted by a meeting organizer.
 Meeting organizers can change this default setting for each meeting they create.